Morphclue/streamdeck-wakatime/README.md

 This plugin will show you how many minutes you have left to code for today.

 ## Installation
-This section will be described once the plugin is ready to use.
+In the Release folder, you can find the file com.distrust.wakatime.streamDeckPlugin.
+If you double-click this file on your machine, Stream Deck will install the plugin.
+Please note that this plugin is still in development.

 ## Licenses
 ### Source code